 I think I’m ok to work with my existing clients.
-Is it ok to take on new clients and advertise that I can work online?
+Is it ok to take on new clients and advertise that I can work online or by phone?

-While we understand many of you are concerned with the continuity of your practice, there are additional aspects to consider when carrying out client assessments online.
-This isn’t to say you can’t take on new clients, but we strongly advise you find training that, as a minimum, covers the assessment, contracting and relationship building elements of online therapy.
+While we understand many of you are concerned with the continuity of your practice, there are additional aspects to consider when carrying out client assessments online or by phone.
+This isn’t to say you can’t take on new clients, but we strongly advise you find training that, as a minimum, covers the assessment, contracting and relationship building elements of online and phone therapy.

 We do not endorse any one course, however there are forums such as the BACP LinkedIn group where members are sharing details of courses they've undertaken.
 Please share any training opportunities you become aware of, as this may help other members.

-Does my insurance cover me for working online from home?
+Does my insurance cover me for working online or by phone from home?

 Many insurance companies that provide professional liability insurance also cover you for online or digital working in the UK.
-We advise that you contact your insurer directly to inform them of any planned changes to your practice, including working online, especially if you're working online with overseas clients.
+We advise that you contact your insurer directly to inform them of any planned changes to your practice, including working online or by phone, especially if you're working remotely with overseas clients.

 The Ethical Framework says I should work ‘within my competence’.
-What does that means if I start working online?
+What does that means if I start working online or by phone?

 You'll need to make this decision yourself, together with advice from your supervisor.
-Refer to the telephone and e-counselling competences for guidance.
+Refer to the online and phone therapy competence framework for guidance.

 In usual circumstances, it would always be wise to have dedicated training to fully meet these, but you may feel you can largely meet them with support of resources and your individual knowledge and expertise.
 If you're in any doubt, seek further advice from your supervisor before you start.